BlackShadow/Half-Life-1-RMF-/README.md

 # Small reminder 🔔

-I don't recommend using newer RAD compilers because lightning will be so much different than original game.
+I don't recommend using unofficial RAD compilers because lightning will be so much different than original game.
 You can find Valve's original RAD compiler on QRAD folder in repository or Half-Life SDK.

 Make sure to compile maps with their .RAD file.
 If there's no .RAD file for the map, it doesn't need it.